NBA players decide to resume playoffs, sources tell ESPN

+Players held a meeting at 11 a.m. and continue to have discussions about the timing of resuming the playoffs, with an expectation that a Saturday return of games will be finalized later Thursday.

-In the wake of the Jacob Blake shooting in Kenosha, Wisconsin, the Milwaukee Bucks led a protest Wednesday that resulted a postponement of all games that day.
+In the wake of the Jacob Blake shooting in Kenosha, Wisconsin, the Milwaukee Bucks led a protest Wednesday that resulted a postponement of all games that day and expanded to other sports.

-The NBA and the NBPA today announced that in light of the Milwaukee Bucks’ decision to not take the floor today for Game 5 against the Orlando Magic, today’s three games – MIL-ORL, HOU-OKC and LAL-POR have been postponed.
-Game 5 of each series will be rescheduled.— NBA (@NBA) August 26, 2020

-Later in the day, baseball teams that were scheduled to play also decided to walk off the field, including the Milwaukee Brewers and Cincinnati Reds, as well as the San Francisco Giants and Los Angeles Dodgers.
+Related: Basketball, baseball, soccer games postponed amid protests over Jacob Blake shooting

+The NHL will not play any playoff games Thursday in solidarity with the other leagues, sources told ESPN, with the decision postponing games between the New York Islanders and Philadelphia Flyers and the Vegas Golden Knights and Vancouver Canucks.

 The Bucks are led by the NBA's reigning MVP Giannis Antetokounmpo, one of the league's biggest stars and an All-Star game captain who just Tuesday was named the NBA's Defensive Player of the Year.